Winged Bull of Nineveh

 The Museum of Lost Objects traces the histories of 10 antiquities or cultural sites that have been destroyed or looted in Iraq and Syria.

-The winged-bull was a huge 2,700 year old sculpture that stood guard at the gates of one of the most fabled cities in antiquity - Nineveh, in modern day Mosul, northern Iraq.
-Militants from the Islamic State group defaced the winged-bull in February 2015, almost a year after seizing control of the city.
+The winged bull was a huge 2,700-year-old sculpture that stood guard at the gates of one of the most fabled cities in antiquity – Nineveh, modern-day Mosul, northern Iraq.
+Militants from the Islamic State group defaced the winged bull in February 2015, almost a year after seizing control of the city.
 We tell the story of the bull and the role of Nineveh in the origins of Iraqi archaeology.

 Presenter: Kanishk Tharoor

 Picture: Winged Bull of Nineveh, drawn by Eugène Flandin

 Credit: The New York Public Library

 Contributors: Mazin Safar, son of Iraqi archaeologist Fuad Safar; Mark Altaweel, Institute of Archaeology, UCL; and Iraqi archaeologist Lamia al-Gailani, SOAS

 With thanks to Nigel Tallis and Sarah Collins of the British Museum, and Augusta McMahon of the University of Cambridge.